 Service - The service business consists of the brands Midas and ABS and aims to be experts at scheduled car servicing at affordable prices.
 There were 142 stores at the end of June 2016.
-Bapcor is currently conducting a strategic review of the Service business to determine the long term strategy of the business.
+Bapcor is currently conducting a strategic review of the service business to determine the long-term strategy.